vquynh/quizlingo/README.md

 ```

 /**
- * Returns a list of all quiz questions.
+ * Returns a list of all quiz questions
  *
  * @return the list of all questions
  */
 @GetMapping("/questions")
 public List<QuestionDTO> getAllQuestions(){